-- vi. enhanced by landscaping. - C. All new development which may affect the setting of the Surrey Hills AONB will be required to submit a Landscape Visual Impact Assessment (LVIA) following the Guidelines for Landscape and Visual Impact Assessment (3rd edition or updated versions) as part of an application. - D. Development proposals must ensure that there is no disturbance or degradation of ancient woodland or the functional links of Special Areas of Conservation (SACs).
+- C. Development proposals which would affect the setting of the Surrey Hills National Landscape should submit evidence demonstrating their impact on the landscape.
+Where necessary a Landscape Visual Impact Assessment should be incorporated to help demonstrate the scale and nature of the impact. - D. Development proposals should ensure that there is no unacceptable disturbance or degradation of ancient woodland or the functional links of Special Areas of Conservation (SACs).